CGI-FR/IoT-Hub-Portal/README.md

 #### Deployed Azure Resources

-The template will deploy in your Azure subscription the Following resources:
+The template will deploy the following resources in your Azure subscription:

 * IoT Hub
 * Azure Function and Consumption Service Plan